yujunz/gitlab.com-runbooks/logging/doc/README.md

 # FAQ #

-## Why are we using StackDriver in addition to ElasticSearch? ##
+## Why are we using StackDriver and GCS in addition to ElasticSearch? ##

-We are sending logs to stackdriver in addition to elasticsearch for longer retention and to preserve logs in object storage for 180days.
+We are sending logs to Stackdriver and GCS in addition to elasticsearch for longer retention and to preserve logs in object storage for 365 days.

 ## Why are we using pubsub queues instead of sending logs from fluentd directly to Elastic? ##

 We use it for two reasons.
-Firstly, to handle situations when our log sources emit more logs than Logstash/Elasticsearch can ingest at real time.
+Firstly, to handle situations when our log sources emit more logs than Elasticsearch can ingest at real time.
 In this scenario, pubsub serves the role of a buffer.

 Secondly, we were overloading Elastic Cloud with the number of connections.
-Thus, having only a few pubsubbeats helps to reduce the overhead of separate connnections.
+Having only a few pubsubbeats helps to reduce the overhead of a separate connection for each fluentd instance.

 ## How do I find the right logs for my service? ##